Our Parents

 • Thyroid problems

-6. What steps are next after a senior is diagnosed with dementia?
+6. What are the next steps after a dementia diagnosis?

-One of the most important considerations after a parent or senior loved one is diagnosed with dementia should be when andwhere they will receive the best care.
-Senior living options include:
+One of the most important considerations after your loved one is diagnosed with dementia should be when and where they will receive the best care.
+You must evaluate whether your loved one can live alone or if they need round-the-clock care in a senior living community.
+Some potential care options include:

 SHARE THE ARTICLE